Oleśnica: History

+20th century

 After World War I, Oels was included within the Province of Lower Silesia.
 Nazi Germany operated a prison in the town, and a forced labour camp for Italian, English, Yugoslavian, Belgian and Polish prisoners of war during World War II.
+Dozens of Polish resistance members, including women, were held in the local prison, and at least 14 were sentenced to death in the town in 1942.
 The German administration evacuated almost the entire population, leaving only a few Germans and the forced laborers.
 The town was heavily damaged by the Red Army in 1945 in the final stages of World War II, having approximately 60-80% of its buildings destroyed.
-The city was placed in Poland's borders after the Potsdam Conference and its official name became Oleśnica.
-The remaining German-speaking population was subsequently expelled in accordance to the Potsdam Agreement and the town was resettled with Poles many of whom were expelled from Eastern Poland annexed in 1945 by the Soviet Union.
+The city became part of Poland again after the Potsdam Conference under its historic Polish name Oleśnica.
+The remaining German-speaking population was subsequently expelled in accordance to the Potsdam Agreement and the town was resettled with Poles many of whom were expelled from former eastern Poland annexed in 1945 by the Soviet Union.
+Some 3,000 Italians remained in the town until the end of 1945, and organized artistic shows to which they invited young Polish activists.

 The majority of monuments in the Old Town have been rebuilt since the 1960s.

+Cuisine

+The officially protected traditional food of Oleśnica, as designated by the Ministry of Agriculture and Rural Development of Poland, is the Oleśnica wheat and rye gingerbread.